 This used to be my life.
-I’d get piles upon piles of promo cds sent to me every day when I was producing radio for SiriusXM.
+I’d get piles upon piles of promo CDs sent to me every day when I was producing radio for SiriusXM.
 I was constantly looking for leaks for other albums so that we could be one of the first plays for a new song.
-I get less promo emails now and THAT’S OK.
+I get fewer promo emails now and THAT’S OK.
 Ha!

 When a friend sends me pre-release music though, I’m not sure there’s a platform or experience that checks all of the boxes for me.
 Soundcloud seems to have become the standard.
 The fact that I can now listen to private links through Soundcloud’s app is an upgrade to me.
 I don’t mind Bandcamp either, but again it’s not a perfect experience.